-Supplements should not be taken lightly – an incorrect supplement or excessive use can lead to worsening of depression and affect the heart and digestive system.
-Pharmacists know about key drug-food interactions so consult with your pharmacist before you decide if taking a supplement to improve your mood or treat depression and/or anxiety is right for you.
+Supplements should not be taken lightly – an incorrect supplement or excessive use can worsen depression and affect the heart and digestive system.
+Pharmacists know about fundamental drug-food interactions, so consult your pharmacist before you decide if taking a supplement to improve your mood or treat depression is right for you.

-S-adenosyl methionine (SAM-e) is a natural substance that is produced in the body.
-Synthetic SAM-e is considered a supplement in North America, but it is considered a prescription drug in Europe.
+S-adenosyl methionine (SAM-e) is a natural substance produced in the body.
+Synthetic SAM-e is an over-the-counter supplement in North America but is a prescription drug in Europe.
 SAM-e is used to treat depression and pain.
-SAM-e works similar to folate – folate deficiency may be one of the causes of depression.
-Folate deficiency affects synthesis of dopamine, serotonin, and acetylcholine, which are important neurotransmitters.
-The benefit of SAM-e is that it is not impacted by genes that regulate folate metabolism such as MTHFR.
-People with folate deficiency have lower levels of SAM-e, therefore SAM-e supplements may improve the synthesis of serotonin and dopamine, producing an antidepressant effect.
+SAM-e works similarly to folate.
+Folate deficiency affects the synthesis of important neurotransmitters dopamine, serotonin, and acetylcholine.
+Folate deficiency may be one of the causes of depression.
+The benefit of SAM-e is that it is not impacted by genes that regulate folate metabolism, such as MTHFR.
+People with folate deficiency have lower levels of SAM-e.
+Therefore, SAM-e supplements may improve the synthesis of serotonin and dopamine, producing an antidepressant effect.

-Rhodiola rosea root extract is considered to be an adaptogen – i.e., it alleviates physical and mental stress.
+Rhodiola rosea root extract is considered an adaptogen – i.e., it alleviates physical and mental stress.
 Rhodiola has been studied extensively in Russia and Scandinavia.
-Controlled clinical trials support Rhodiola’s efficacy for depression and anxiety.
-Rhodiola has several chemicals including rosavins, tyrosols, and flavonoids.
-Rhodiola, like St. John’s Wort, affects monoamine oxidase activity and produces an anti-anxiety and mood stabilizing effect.
-It may also induce vivid dreams, thus can interfere with sleep.
-Rhodiola should be taken on an empty stomach at least 30 minutes before food to improve absorption and is considered to be safe.
+Controlled clinical trials support rhodiola’s efficacy for depression and anxiety.
+Rhodiola has several chemicals, including rosavin, tyrosols, and flavonoids.
+Like St. John’s Wort, rhodiola affects monoamine oxidase activity and produces an anti-anxiety and mood-stabilizing effect.
+It may also induce vivid dreams and thus can interfere with sleep.
+Rhodiola should be taken on an empty stomach at least 30 minutes before food to improve absorption and is considered safe.
 Rhodiola can be combined with tricyclic antidepressants.
-A mild serotonin syndrome reaction can occur when Rhodiola is combined with paroxetine and other SSRIs.
-Consult your healthcare provider if you’re interested in supplementing your treatment with Rhodiola rosea.
+A mild serotonin syndrome reaction can occur when rhodiola is combined with paroxetine and other SSRIs.
+Consult your healthcare provider if you want to supplement your treatment with rhodiola rosea.

 Dome P et al., (2018).
 Natural health products, dietary minerals, and over-the-counter medications as add-on therapies to antidepressants in the treatment of major depressive disorder: a review.
 Brain Research Bulletin, 146.